A note on the realization of relative $h_\infty$-diagrams

 where the dashed arrows do not belong to $\sC$.
-That is, $ {\sC}$ consists of two copies of the simplicial category $ \Delta $ and ${\sD}$ is the category which classifies morphisms between cosimplicial objects.

-Suppose $\sC$ is a subcategory of a small category $\sD$ with the same objects.
+That is, $ {\sC}$ consists of two copies of the simplicial category $ \Delta $ and ${\sD}$ is the category which classifies morphisms between cosimplicial objects. \end{example} Suppose $\sC$ is a subcategory of a small category $\sD$ with the same objects.
 For the target category of our diagrams, let $C$ be a good choice of an $A_\infty$-operad.
 More precisely, assume that the augmented simplicial spectrum $C^{\bullet +1}E$ is Reedy cofibrant for all cofibrant $C$-algebras $E$.
 Write ${\sS}$ for the category of $A_\infty$-ring spectra.
 We will study the problem of finding a {\em realization} of a diagram $(X,\tilde{Y})$ of the form

 This means we are looking for functors $Y:\sD\ra \sS$ and $X_i: \sC \ra \sS$, $1\leq i\leq n$ and a zigzag of weak equivalences